LiuTed/gym-TD/gym_TD/envs/README.md

 ## TDParam

-Here stores all the parameters that could be modified.
+`config` stores all the parameters that could be modified.
 Some descriptions and the default values of initial parameters are shown below:
 - `enemy_balance_LP`: 10
 - `enemy_balance_speed`: 2
 - `enemy_balance_cost`: 3